Amber Flag registrations are currently closed.

 By joining Pieta’s Amber Flag movement, you’ll be part of a community across Ireland working together to break the stigma surrounding mental health.

-A member of our team will be in touch in the coming weeks.
+For anyone who applied for an Amber Flag before the 1st December 2023 deadline, a member of our team will be in touch in the coming weeks.

 Who Can Participate